Bornplatz Synagogue: Calls for reconstruction

 In November 2019, a public debate arose in Hamburg over the potential reconstruction of the synagogue due to an interview by the daily newspaper Hamburger Abendblatt with local rabbi Shlomo Bistritzky.
 The proposal to rebuild the synagogue showed popular with many people in the community.
 Hamburger's mayor Peter Tschentscher and Chancellor Olaf Scholz both showed support for the project to reconstruct the synagogue.
 The Hamburg society 'Vom Holocaust zum neuen Leben' (From Holocaust to New Life), an association of 17 Holocaust survivors, also released statements showing support for the plans.
 Additionally, local Christian and Muslim community members supported the initiative.
 In a signature petition, 107,000 people signed their support for the plan.

 During a meeting in November 2020, the Budget Committee of the Bundestag provided 600,000 euros for the financing of a feasibility study for the project after a February 2020 meeting by the Hamburg parliament that showed unanimous support for the reconstruction.
 Later in November, the Bundestag allocated 65,000,000 euros for the project, matching the pledge of the city of Hamburg.

+Reconstruction project

+In September 2022, the Jewish Community of Hamburg and the Hamburg Senate presented a feasibility study for the reconstruction of the synagogue.
+The study concluded that reconstruction was feasible and provided a basis for further planning.

+Between September 2023 and January 2024, archaeological investigations were carried out at Joseph-Carlebach-Platz to examine the surviving remains of the synagogue.
+The investigation documented remains of the former building and was incorporated into preparations for an architectural competition.

+An international architectural competition for the reconstruction project was launched in September 2024, with 25 teams selected to participate.
+In September 2025, a 27-member jury unanimously selected a design by Schulz und Schulz Architekten, Haberland Architekten and POLA Landschaftsarchitekten.
+The winning proposal provides for the reconstruction of the synagogue, together with other buildings and open spaces for Jewish communal use, including a new Reform synagogue.

+In January 2026, the Eimsbüttel district began public planning discussions for a development plan covering the site.
+The planning process is intended to provide the framework for the reconstruction of the synagogue and the expansion of the Jewish community centre.